prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 #### Step 1: Create Ad View

-Initialize the Banner Ad View with correct properties:
+Initialize the `BannerAdView` with properties:

-- **configId** - an ID of Stored Impression on the Prebid server.
+- `configId` - an ID of Stored Impression on the Prebid server.
-- **size** - the size of the ad unit which will be used in the bid request.
+- `size` - the size of the ad unit which will be used in the bid request.

 #### Step 2: Load the Ad

-Simply call `loadAd()` and SDK will:
+Call `loadAd()` and SDK will:

 - make bid request to Prebid
 - render the winning bid on display

 #### Outstream Video

-For **Outstream Video** you also need to specify video placement type of the expected ad:
+For **Banner Video** you also need to specify the `bannerView.videoPlacementType`:

 ``` kotlin
 bannerView.videoPlacementType = PlacementType.IN_BANNER // or any other available type